-Summer may be over, but that doesn’t mean we have to leave those summer vibes behind!
-If you weren’t lucky enough to find sea glass on your vacation this year, you can still have the look of beautiful sea glass jewelry.
+Can’t make it to the ocean to scavenge some sea glass on your vacation this year?
+Don’t worry!
+You can still have the look of beautiful sea glass jewelry — with resin!
 The EasyCast jewelry mold has the perfect shapes to create some faux sea glass jewelry of your own!

 These are all affiliate links, if you make a purchase (of anything from these retailers, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!